Khushbusaifi012/E-commerce_store/README.md

 🛡️ Admin Panel Access
 After running the server:
 http://127.0.0.1:8000/admin/,
-Login using the superuser credentials you created.
+Login using the superuser credentials you created.Like Username and password.